Philippines: Sogod Bay [Leyte] + Moalboal [Cebu] + Pangatalan [Palawan] - March 2020

 See also ➜ Diving trip : all my adventures since 2006

-You can leave me a comment below, and if you want more, all the posts about this Philippines trip are available by clicking on the link below:
+You can leave me a comment below, and if you want more, all the articles about this trip to the Philippines are available by clicking on the link below:

 Philippines: Sogod Bay [Leyte] + Moalboal [Cebu] + Pangatalan [Palawan] - March 2020